kesne/ethereal-react/packages/ethereal-react/README.md

 # `ethereal-react`

-A collection of React hooks and components which make it easy to develop frontends for Ethereum dApps.
+A collection of React hooks and components, making it easy to develop frontends for Ethereum dApps.

+**Features:**

 - Powered by [ethers](https://ethers.org/).
 - Works with React 17+, and compatible with upcoming React 18 features.
 Powered by Suspense, Error Boundaries, and concurrent rendering.
 - Built-in support for connecting to wallets with [Web3Modal](https://github.com/Web3Modal/web3modal).
-- Built-in support for TypeScript, including contract types with [TypeChain](https://github.com/dethcrypto/TypeChain).
+- Supports TypeScript out of the box, including fully-typed contracts with [TypeChain](https://github.com/dethcrypto/TypeChain).
-- Small bundle size.
+- Small bundle size, and tree-shakable module.
+Currently ~2.5 kB gzipped for all features.

 ## Getting Started